 For more information about Google Translate, please visit:

 Please consult a translator for accuracy if you are relying on the translation or are using this site for official business.

 DRECP Outreach and Public Involvement

-Materials developed in support of the DRECP to inform the public, stakeholders and participants are below.
-Materials developed specifically in support of a public meeting or other event may also be found on the Meetings page of this website.
+Below is a list of additional print and online materials that the public can use to get information about the plan.
+Materials developed specifically for public meeting or other events can be found on the Meetings page of this website.